 On the subject of prisoners and deportees, Abbas said that Israel must help create a good atmosphere.
 If you release 100 prisoners every week, this will contribute greatly to mutual trust and a comfortable general atmosphere unrelated to the negotiations.

 Before we separated, I promised that as soon as I returned, I would report on our meeting to Rabin.
 If he decides yes, it will certainly be possible to enjoy the warm hospitality of the king of Morocco again.
 We parted amicably with the promise that I would contact him within a day or two.

-IDF Col. (ret.)
-Dr. Jacques Neriah, a special analyst for the Middle East at the Jerusalem Center for Public Affairs, was formerly foreign policy adviser to Prime Minister Yitzhak Rabin and deputy head for assessment of Israeli Military Intelligence.
+Col. (ret.)
+Dr. Jacques Neriah, a special analyst for the Middle East at the Jerusalem Center for Public Affairs, was formerly a foreign-policy adviser to Prime Minister Yitzhak Rabin and the deputy head for assessment of Israeli Military Intelligence.

 This article was first published by the Jerusalem Center for Public Affairs.

 Jewish News Syndicate